Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Measures Relative to the Induced Ranking

 \begin{definition}[\textbf{$\Ce$-Colorability}] We say that a set $S \subseteq \vg$ is {\em $\Ce$-colorable}, for some measure $\Ce$, if there exists a precoloring of $S$ that is non-uniformly $\Ce$-injective and $\Ce$-consistent. \markfull \end{definition}

-\paragraph{The Characterization.} Interestingly, $\Ce$-colorability is all we need towards the desired characterization, namely a measure $\Ce$ is subgraph motif relative to the induced ranking iff $\vg$ (i.e., all possible graphs) is $\Ce$-colorable.
+\paragraph{The Characterization.} Interestingly, $\Ce$-colorability is all we need towards the desired characterization, namely a measure $\Ce$ is subgraph-based relative to the induced ranking iff $\vg$ (i.e., all possible graphs) is $\Ce$-colorable.
 We further show that the $\Ce$-colorability of $\vg$ is equivalent to the $\Ce$-colorability of every finite set $S \subsetneq \vg$.
-The latter, apart from being interesting in its own right, it also provides a technical tool that is somehow more convenient than the $\Ce$-colorability of the whole set $\vg$ for classifying centrality measures as subgraph motif relative to the induced ranking.
+The latter, apart from being interesting in its own right, it provides a tool that is more convenient than the $\Ce$-colorability of $\vg$ for classifying measures as subgraph-based relative to the induced ranking.